aig3rim/Disaster_response_pipeline/README.md

 # Disaster_response_pipeline
-A project on Data Engineering module for Data Scientist  Nanodegree Program by Udacity
+A project on Data Engineering module for Data Scientist Nanodegree Program by Udacity[https://www.udacity.com/] using data from appen[https://appen.com/] (previously FigureEight)